tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Eldritch Claw Palm Tattoo

 Your unarmed attacks are considered magical and you gain a +1 to attack and damage rolls with unarmed attacks.
-Once per day, as a quick action you can empower the tattoo and for the rest of the battle you can attack enemies nearby that you are not engaged with as inky tendrils launch towards your foes.
+Once per full recovery, as a quick action you can empower the tattoo and for the rest of the battle you can attack enemies nearby that you are not engaged with as inky tendrils launch towards your foes.
 Your melee unarmed attacks deal an extra 1d6 force damage on a hit.

 ---